Arnold Garita

-Paul-Arnold Garita (born 18 June 1995) is a Cameroonian professional footballer who plays as a forward for Hapoel Be'er Sheva.
+Paul Arnold Garita (born 18 June 1995) is a Cameroonian professional footballer who plays as a forward for Liga I club FCSB, on loan from China League One club Shenzhen Juniors.

 Career

 Châteauroux

 Born in Douala, Cameroon, Garita moved to France and started playing football at 13, leading him to join CO Vincennes.
 When he was 15, he left CO Vincennes to join Châteauroux, where he started his youth career.
 He progressed through the ranks of the Châteauroux academy despite the difficulties.
 By 2012, he was linked with away from the club, as he was on a basic youth contract, leading interests from Arsenal, Newcastle United, RCD Espanyol and VfL Wolfsburg.

 He made his professional debut for LB Châteauroux, where he came on as a late substitute for Clément Tainmont, and scored an equaliser, in a 1–1 draw against AJ Auxerre on 30 November 2012.
 Having appeared two more times as a substitute later in the season, Garita signed his first professional contract with the club in February 2013.
 At the end of the 2012–13 season, he went on to make four appearances and scoring once in all competitions.

 In the 2013–14 season, Garita spent the start of the season on the sidelines and didn't make his first appearance of the season, coming on as a late substitute, in a 2–2 draw against Stade Lavallois on 13 December 2013.
 Seven days later, on 20 December 2013, he scored twice, after coming on as a substitute in fourteen minutes from the game, in a 3–1 win over Dijon FCO.
 He scored against Dijon again this season on 6 May 2014, which saw Châteauroux lose 2–1.
 At the end of the 2013–14 season, Garita went on to make eight times and scoring three times in all competitions.

 However, at the start of the 2014–15 season, he suffered an ankle injury that saw him on the sidelines.
 On 16 November 2014, he made his return from the sidelines against Meymac CA in the seventh round of Coupe de France and scored twice, in a 6–0 win.
 In a follow-up match against Auxerre five days later, he scored again, in a 3–1 loss.
 He later spent the rest of the 2014–15 season, appearing in a number of matches, as he went on to make fourteen appearances and scoring twice in all competitions.

 In the 2015–16 season, with the club relegated to Championnat National, Garita remained in the first team despite facing limited time of football.
 He went on to make six appearances and scoring two times in all competitions.